Home Doh Ref

 // Runs just before element is appended to DOM

-// Good place for last-minute setup before rendering
+// Last-minute setup before rendering

 },